-• You must complete the Qualifications and Assessments section(s) that is relevant to you.
+You must complete the Qualifications and Assessments categories that are relevant to you.

 Applicants presenting GCE A/AS Levels and GCSE examinations must provide additional information to support their application.
 Evidence of all examinations mentioned must be supplied by post.